Main Content

 Time on market:

-The pace of home sales slowed slightly in February.
-About half of the homes in the region sold in 21 days or fewer.
-This is a lot faster than the pace we saw in February of last year, when the median time on the market was about 32 days.
+The pace of home sales picked up in March as the median time on the market dropped a couple of days.
+About half of the homes in the region sold in 19 days or fewer.
+This is a lot faster than the pace we saw last March, when the median time on market was about 29 days.

 Supply from sellers vs. demand from buyers:

-Sellers gained some advantage in February as the market heated up a little bit.
+The relative strength of buyers versus sellers remained about the same during March.
 Months of inventory measures supply relative to demand.
 As months of inventory drops, the market is heating up, and as it rises, the market is cooling down.
-This measure dropped in February, from 2.5 months of inventory to 2.4 months of inventory.
-That means the market heated up about 70% in a single month, and it would take 2.5 times the inventory currently available to balance current demand.
+During March, months of inventory stayed the same in every county except Orange County where it rose from 2.8 to 2.9.
+With an average for 2.4 months of inventory, this remains the hottest time in the last three years.
+It would take more than double the available supply to balance out current demand.

 What this means for sellers:

 Well-priced homes are likely to receive multiple offers and get strong prices relative to recent comparable sales.
 If these conditions continue, it will create upward pressure on prices.
 That upward pressure will have more effect if interest rates drop.
-Check back in April to see how March’s numbers turned out.
+Check back in May to see how April’s numbers turned out.

 What this means for buyers: